Steven E. Reis, MD

 In this video, Dr. Reis discusses translating life’s lessons into high-impact research during his Provost’s Inaugural Lecture, celebrating his appointment as Distinguished Service Professor of Medicine.

-Steven E. Reis, MD, is associate senior vice chancellor for clinical and translational research, health sciences, and Distinguished Service Professor of Medicine.
-He is the founding director of the Clinical and Translational Science Institute (CTSI), which supports biomedical discovery and the translation of biomedical advances into clinical practice.
+Steven E. Reis, MD, is vice chancellor for multidisciplinary innovations, health sciences, and Distinguished Service Professor of Medicine.
+He is the founding director of the Clinical and Translational Science Institute (Pitt CTSI), which supports innovative approaches to biomedical discovery and the translation of biomedical advances into clinical and public health practice to serve diverse communities.
 Pitt’s CTSI is part of a national consortium of research institutes funded by the National Institutes of Health (NIH).
 It was established in 2006 as one of the first 12 such institutes in the nation.
 Since then, CTSI has been awarded more than $320 million in NIH grants, underscoring the institute’s achievements and its goals to foster collaborative and innovative research that advances new medical therapies and technologies in clinical care while training clinical scientists and ensuring greater access to research and clinical trials for patients and the public.

 In 2016, the University of Pittsburgh received a more than $60 million award from NIH to build the foundational partnerships and infrastructure needed to carry out the All of Us program of President Barack Obama’s Precision Medicine Initiative (PMI), which was announced during the president’s 2015 State of the Union address.
 CTSI is directing the Pitt PMI project, known as the All of Us Pennsylvania Research Study, which aims to recruit 150,000 individuals as part of the 1 million or more U.S. participants who will be assessed to better understand how individual differences in lifestyle, environment, and genetics affect disease treatment and prevention.